PabloIbannez/VLMP/docs/Models.rst

 	* - resolution
 	  - Resolution of the coarse-graining, number of atoms per bead.
 	  - float
 	  -
+	* - nativeContactsModel
+	  - Model used for native contact interactions (CA).
+	  - str
+	  -
+	* - steps
+	  - Number of steps in the coarse-graining refinement process.
+	  - int
+	  -
+	* - bondsModel
+	  - Model used for bonded interactions.(ENM or count)
+	  - str
+	  -
 .. list-table:: Optional Parameters
 	:header-rows: 1